yanbixing/Data-Science-Knowledge-Notes/ranking_system/sysdesign_interview.md

 For offline evaluation,

+- Classification metric:
+  - Not often in report, may be used for debugging?
+  - evaluate the accuracy of the score,
-- you can evaluate your model in individual sample level, i.e. individual unit = (user,item,rating), with binary classification metrics.
+  - evaluate the model in individual sample level, i.e. individual unit = (user,item,rating), with binary classification metrics.
+- Ranking metric:
+  - Usually for reporting.
+  - evaluate the performance of model on ranking task
-- Or you can evaluate your model in whole list level,i.e. individual unit = "user:[(item1,action1),(item2,action2),....]", with ranking metrics.
+  - evaluate your model in whole list level,i.e. individual unit = "user:[(item1,action1),(item2,action2),....]", with ranking metrics.